RuslanRakhmanin/Function_call_with_Ollama/README.md

 ## Introduction

-In this repo I tried to implement a function calling example with Ollama and Llama3.
+In this repo I tried to implement function calling examples with Ollama and Llama3.
 As I found in the process, Ollama does not support function calling natively.
 At least it did not in the version 0.1.41.
 I started with the [video by Sam Witteveen](https://youtu.be/Ss_GdU0KqE0),